 Since the house had been painted white, I wanted to add some details to really make the color pop.
 I love the way black looks against white on a home, so I decided the windows needed shutters.
-They needed to be made of wood, but it’s hard to find wood shutters off the shelf.
 Most of the big box retailers only carry plastic shutters.
-Sure, I could special order wood shutters, but that gets pretty pricey.
-So, in true DIY fashion, I chose to build some.
+Sure, I could special order wood shutters, but that gets pretty pricey, so in true DIY fashion, I chose to build my own simple DIY shutters.

 I wanted to place them on the two smaller double windows on the front of my house, so I needed to build two sets of shutters.